Monitoring epilepsy and medication

 AEDs work best when they are taken regularly: the right dose at regular times.
 There are many reasons why someone might not take their medication regularly and TDM can be used to see if this is the reason why they are still having seizures.
 TDM can also look at whether the person is having seizures because they are not taking enough AED, or because their body is not reacting to the AED as expected.

 If AEDs are changed from one type to another (for example from a brand to a generic version) this can affect drug concentrations and seizure control.
 TDM before and after changing AEDs can help to see if the new form is affecting the concentration in the blood.

 If someone has seizures that do not respond well to one AED taken alone, they may take several different ones.
 Some AEDs interact and this can affect how well they work.
 If it is likely that one or more of the AEDs need to be increased because of interactions, TDM can be used to help guide the increases in dose so that the concentrations in the body are kept stable.
-Also, if side effects or toxicity are happening, TDM can show which AED is causing them.
+Also, if the person has side effects or toxicity, TDM can show which AED is causing this.

 Having other medical conditions, or taking other medications, can affect how AEDs are metabolised.
 Other medications might also interact with AEDs.
 Because this can affect AED levels, TDM can be used to manage any changes to AEDs that might be needed to keep the drug concentrations stable in the body.

 There are some situations where it is likely that someone will need changes to their medication.
 Some of these are explained below.

 How drugs are absorbed and work in a child’s body changes as they get older.
 Generally, a child’s body will metabolise (break down) AEDs quicker than an adult’s.
 This means that children may need to take more of an AED (based on their body weight) than adults because the AED doesn’t stay in their body as long.
 This means it can be hard to predict how much AED a child will need and how this will change as they get older.